Immutable HashMap in Typescript

 Immutable Hash Map

-class stores key-value pairs where the keys have type K
+The HashMap<K, V> class stores key-value pairs where the keys have type K

-.
-Keys can be numbers, strings, booleans, dates, or
+and the values type V. Keys can be numbers, strings, booleans, dates, or

 custom objects which implement the HashableObj and ComparableObj interfaces.